Work for hire: Canada

+Canadian copyright law does not have an equivalent to the American "work for hire" doctrine, and the individual creator of a work is always considered the author of the work.
+However, where a work is prepared by an employee in the course of their employment, the author's employer is the first owner of copyright in the work.
+If a work is prepared under commission by an independent contractor, the contractor is both the author and the first owner of copyright.
+This stands in contrast to United States law, in which the employer or commissioning party is considered both the "author" and the first owner of copyright in the work.

 Section 13 of the Canadian Copyright Act provides that the first owner of the copyright in a work is typically the author, except that the copyright for a work made in the course of employment initially vests in the author's employer:

 Where the author of a work was in the employment of some other person under a contract of service or apprenticeship and the work was made in the course of his employment by that person, the person by whom the author was employed shall, in the absence of any agreement to the contrary, be the first owner of the copyright, but where the work is an article or other contribution to a newspaper, magazine or similar periodical, there shall, in the absence of any agreement to the contrary, be deemed to be reserved to the author a right to restrain the publication of the work, otherwise than as part of a newspaper, magazine or similar periodical.